Sine waves confused me. Yes, I can mumble "SOH CAH TOA" and draw lines within triangles. But what does it mean?

 A few fun notes:

-. - For small amounts, "y = x" is a good guess for sine.
+- For very small angles, "y = x" is a good guess for sine.
 We just take the initial impulse and ignore any restoring forces.

 The Calculus of Cosine